 The application process is under ENGL 465 on this page: https://www.mcgill.ca/english/undergrad/2020-2021-undergraduate-courses/400-level-advanced-courses

-ENGL 467, Advanced Studies in Theatre History: Uncovering Quebec’s English-language Drama (Prof. Erin Hurley): English-language theatre in Quebec is the largest, longest-lived, and most internally varied minority-language form of dramatic production in Quebec, whose organised practice extends from the garrison theatricals of British officers in the mid-18th century to today's 19 professional and 66 semi-professional or independent theatre companies.
+ENGL 467, Advanced Studies in Theatre History: Uncovering Quebec’s English-language Drama - this course will not be offered in the fall 2020 term - (Prof. Erin Hurley): English-language theatre in Quebec is the largest, longest-lived, and most internally varied minority-language form of dramatic production in Quebec, whose organised practice extends from the garrison theatricals of British officers in the mid-18th century to today's 19 professional and 66 semi-professional or independent theatre companies.
 It is also almost invisible in the historical record.
 This is surprising given the influence of English-language theatre and its workers on both the anglophone and francophone theatres, the national impact of its institutions, its abundant amateur activity, and the formal innovations--particularly vis-à-vis language-use--of its independent theatre milieu.
 This class examines the contemporary history of this long-lived minority-language practice from the 1970s to today, largely through its varied and abundant dramatic corpus.
 Students will engage with primary sources and original data; Montreal playwrights will make guest appearances.
 Contextual lectures will be delivered and recorded on Zoom; depending on class-size and internet connectivity, we will also meet synchronously online for discussion of the plays and other readings.
 Assignments will help students in completing a curiosity-driven, historically contextualized final paper or project (creative component optional) about English-language drama in Quebec.

 ENGL 469, Acting 3 (Prof. Myrna Wyatt Selkirk): This course will be centered around monologues this year, so as to capitalize on certain benefits of remote delivery.
 Your specific needs and interests will be paramount, particularly in one-on-one sessions throughout the term.
 You will assist and be assisted by fellow students.
 Various approaches will be used during exercises, text analysis, and in the rehearsal process, including Stanislavski, Brecht, verbatim and physical theatre.
 This is very much a time to build skills, expand your imagination, and explore your creativity!